 In fulfilling the triple bottom line framework of "people, planet, and prosperity", AboitizPower and its business units realize their aspirations to "advance business and communities" through the Aboitiz Group's social development arm, Aboitiz Foundation, Inc. (Aboitiz Foundation).
 As a partner in nation building, AboitizPower extends educational scholarships, cooperative assistance programs, environmental campaigns, and corporate social responsibility (CSR) activities to its partner communities.
-Keeping with its framework and aspirations, the Aboitiz Group, via the Aboitiz Foundation, invested a total of ₱171.8 mn in CSR projects and initiatives to support its partner communities in 2023.
-Broken down, this consisted of ₱13.8 mn for future leaders' programs (e.g. educational scholarship), ₱8.3 mn for enterprise or livelihood programs, ₱17.4 mn for climate action, ₱29.3 mn for disaster resilience, and ₱102.9 mn for other initiatives.
+Keeping with its framework and aspirations, the Aboitiz Group, via the Aboitiz Foundation, invested a total of \$171.8 mn in CSR projects and initiatives to support its partner communities in 2023.
+Broken down, this consisted of \$13.8 mn for future leaders' programs (e.g. educational scholarship), \$8.3 mn for enterprise or livelihood programs, \$17.4 mn for climate action, \$29.3 mn for disaster resilience, and \$102.9 mn for other initiatives.
 Moving towards its "Great Transformation" to a techglomerate, the Aboitiz Group will harness the opportunities brought forth by new technologies and innovations to further elevate the value, scalability, and sustainability of its CSR program projects.

 Further taking part in the Philippines' post-pandemic economic recovery, AboitizPower continues to extend assistance to its partner communities through its compliance with Energy Regulations No. 1-94 (ER 1-94).
-The aforementioned program is a policy under the DOE Act of 1992 and the EPIRA, which stipulates that host communities will get a share of one centavo for every kilowatt-hour ( $\Re$ 0.01/kWh) generated by power plants operating in its area.
+The aforementioned program is a policy under the DOE Act of 1992 and the EPIRA, which stipulates that host communities will get a share of one centavo for every kilowatt-hour (\$\frac{1}{2}\$0.01/kWh) energy sold by power plants operating in its area.
 Host beneficiaries can use the funds generated for the electrification of areas or households that have no access to power, development, and livelihood programs, as well as reforestation, watershed management, health, and environmental enhancement initiatives.

 On April 6, 2020, due to the COVID-19 pandemic, the DOE released Department Circular No. DC2020-04-0008 which repurposed ER 1-94 funds for projects that would help alleviate the COVID-19 situation in the country.
-AboitizPower successfully downloaded about ₱240 mn-worth of ER 1-94 funds as of the end of 2023 to about 150 host beneficiaries.
-About ₱575 mn-worth of outstanding ER 1-94 funds was also remitted by the DOE to the Company's beneficiaries.
-The remitted funds were used by the beneficiaries to build isolation facilities and purchase relief goods, medical supplies or equipment, and COVID-19 testing kits and vaccines.
+Since its implementation, AboitizPower successfully downloaded about \$240 mn worth of ER 1-94 funds as of the end of 2023 to about 150 host beneficiaries.
+The DOE also remitted about \$575 mn worth of outstanding ER 1-94 funds to the Company's beneficiaries.
+The beneficiaries used the remitted funds to build isolation facilities and purchase relief goods, medical supplies or equipment, and COVID-19 testing kits and vaccines.

 With the recent amendment to the ER 1-94 guidelines, power generation companies can now directly download the ER 1-94 fund to their host communities.
 Streamlining the release of funding will ease the process of implementing projects that benefit the host communities.
-Towards the end of 2019, AboitizPower led its power generation business units to sign memoranda of agreement with their respective beneficiaries for the amended set-up of the ER 1-94.
+Towards the end of 2019, AboitizPower led its power generation business units to sign memoranda of agreement with their respective beneficiaries for the amended ER 1-94 set-up.